Loara/HDLNext/DOC.md

    However, this could be not suitable for real hardware because hardware delays in `clock` signal may pollute both `A` and `B`.

-9. Automatic code generation
+9. Metalanguage

-    The preceding instructions allows you to design your hardware.
+    The preceding instructions allows you to describe your components and interconnections.
 However, for real projects you have to deal with tons of signals and ports or repetitive code.
 For these reasons a second-order language has been developed in order to help programmers to generate large values of repetitive code.
+This language is called *metalanguage* for simplicity

-   In this new language instructions are evaluated sequentially, after the code has been scanned and tokenized but before wire code is interpreted.
-Variables here must start with the `$` symbol and currently they can be only boolean, nonnegative integers and range specifications:
+   In metalanguage instructions are evaluated sequentially, after the code has been scanned and tokenized but before wire code is interpreted.
+Variables are declared with the following syntax:

+       #let var = expression;

+   and currently they can be only
+   + booleans
+   + nonnegative integers
+   + ranges
+   + components

+  For example:

-       $var = true;    //boolean variable
+       #let var = true;    //boolean variable
-       $num = 3;    //integer variable.
+       #let num = 3;    //integer variable.
-       $range = 3:0    //range
+       #let range = 3:0;    //range
+       #let comp = MULTIPLEX;    //a component

-   You can use standard arithmetic operations `+, -, *, /`, logic operations `&&, ||, !`, comparisons `<, >, ==, !=, <=, >=`, the length function `#len(...)` that returns the length of specified range and the *range shift* operations `>>, <<` that shift the specified ranges:
+   You can use standard arithmetic operations `+, -, *, /`, logic operations `&&, ||, !`, comparisons `<, >, ==, !=, <=, >=`, the length function `$len(...)` that returns the length of specified range and the *range shift* operations `>>, <<` that shift the specified ranges:

        2:0 << 3    //expands to 5:3
        7:3 >> 1    //expands to 6:2
        3::5 << 2   //expands to 1::3

    *TODO*: introduce functions.
-The `=` operator assign values to variables.
-You can place these variables in wire code in order to place their value inside the code.
+You can evaluate a metalanguage expression and put its value in your code by enclosing the expression between `$(` annd `)`:

+       $( expression )

+   when `expression` is just a single variable then you can remove `(` and `)`.
 Let for example

        port[$x]

-   where `$x` is a variable previously assigned.
-Indeed since variables are evaluated sequentially ordering here matters, so in order to use `$x` in your wire code you sould have assigned a value at least once.
-For example if we've set `$x = 2;` previously then the preceding code would become
+   and assume we have set `#let x = 3;` before.
+Then after metalanguage evaluation the preceding line becomes

        port[3]

-   during wire code interpretation.
-But if we have set `$x = 4:0;` then it becomes
+   But if we have set `#let x = 4:0;` then it becomes

        port[4:0]